MannKind reported a loss of $0.09 per share in the third quarter of

 in Afrezza's label keep us concerned.
 We remain Neutral on the

 focused on the discovery, development, and commercialization of

 drugs for diseases such as diabetes.
-The company's lead pipeline
+In Jun 2014, the company's

-complete response letter (CRL) for Afrezza.
-While issuing the CRL,
+issued two complete response letters (CRL) for Afrezza.
+While

 Results from the first study (Affinity 1) revealed that